parthenon-hpc-lab/parthenon/docs/interface/state.md

   dense variables to a Parthenon-based application with associated `Metadata`.
 This function does not allocate any storage or create any of the objects below, it simply adds the name and `Metadata` to a list so that those objects can be populated at the appropriate time.
-* `bool AddSparseFields(const std::string &base_name, const std::vector<int> &sparse_ids, const std::vector<Metadata> &ms)`
-  adds a collection of sparse variables where `sparse_ids` is the pool of possible sparse IDs and each sparse ID has a different metadata given by `ms`.
-Note that unlike dense variables, which are allocated on each block, sparse variables are not allocated until the user explicitly allocates them on specific blocks.
+* `bool AddSparsePool(...)` either adds a given `SparsePool` or forwards the arguments to the `SparsePool` constructor.
+A `SparsePool` is a collection of sparse variable fields that share the same base name and `Metadata`, except that the shape, `Vector`/`Tensor` metadata flags, and component names can be specified per sparse id.
+Currently, sparse variables are allocated on all blocks just like dense variables, however, in a future upgrade, they will only be allocated on those blocks where the user explicitly allocates them or non-zero values are advected into.
 * `void AddParam<T>(const std::string& key, T& value)` adds a parameter (e.g. a timestep control coefficient, refinement tolerance, etc.) with name `key` and value `value`.
 * `void UpdateParam<T>(const std::string& key, T& value)`updates a parameter (e.g. a timestep control coefficient, refinement tolerance, etc.) with name `key` and value `value`.
 A parameter of the same type must exist.
 * `const T& Param(const std::string& key)` provides the getter to access parameters previously added by `AddParam`.